 REme Editor: Please change the paragraph of the subclause below (#CID 6196):

 A non-AP STA may suspend a peer-to-peer TWT agreement by sending a TWT Information frame with the TWT Flow Identifier field set to the value of the TWT Flow Identifier field of the TWT element in the Channel Usage Response frame that concluded the setup of the corresponding peer-to-peer TWT agreement if the AP has set the TWT Information Frame Disabled field to 0 in the TWT element sent during the TWT setup; otherwise, the non-AP STA shall not transmit a TWT Information frame to the AP.
-If the Next TWT subfield is present in the TWT Information frame, the value of the Next TWT subfield shall be selected from existing TWT values for the peer-to-peer TWT agreement.
+If the Next TWT subfield is present in the TWT Information frame, the value of the Next TWT subfield shall be selected from the future target wake times of the corresponding peer-to-peer TWT agreement.

 26.8.4 Use of TWT Information frames